 It is normal to have some bleeding for 4-6 hours after surgery.
 However it can be prolonged.
 If severe bleeding occurs contact our office immediately.
 If Dr. Vigna is unavailable go to your nearest hospital.

-If having surgery in our office it can be done quickly.
-Hospital surgery is based on hospital time, however we do our best to prioritize children and people who are in pain.
+If having surgery in our office it can be done quickly, however we do our best to prioritize people who are in pain.

 We work with your insurance company.
 You are responsible to pay the difference that is not covered.